HenFaibishProjects/ai-team-kit/FUTURE_ENHANCEMENTS.md

 # Future Enhancements

-This document outlines planned improvements and feature additions for the AI Team Kit application.
+This document outlines planned improvements and feature additions for the Virtual Team Kit application.

 ## 1. PDF Generation via pdfmake